 Before the Baby Is Born

 Everything should start even before the baby is actually born.
-What you should do is talk with your children about how life will look like with the new family member, with the focus obviously being on the positive things.
+What you should do is talk with your children about how life will look like with the new baby as part of the family.
+Keep the focus on the positive things.
 Tell them about the games they will be able to play with their new siblings and how fun it is going to be growing up with a brother or sister.
 Share a few funny stories about your own childhood experiences – and make sure that they know that they are going to get as much attention as they will require.

 Welcoming the Baby

 The crucial phase is, of course, the welcoming of the baby itself.
 The number one rule that parents should try to follow is that the entire process should be as gradual as possible, especially if the older children feel overly anxious about everything.
-It might be hard for the parents – and especially the mom – to divide their attention between two or more children, but trying is what counts the most in this case and fathers should do their best to help with the usual chores early on.
+It might be hard for the parents to divide their attention between two or more children, but trying is what counts the most in this case.
+If mothers and fathers to do their best to work together they can make sure that the older sibling is not feeling neglected early on.
 Communication is also very important – let your older children understand that you might not be able to give them as much time in the early days, but that things will soon return to normal and emphasize that this in no way means that you prefer one child over another.

 The Later Days